 AAK is committed to 100 percent sustainable palm oil by 2025.
 This means that the palm oil that we are sourcing needs to be 100 percent verified deforestation free, 100 percent traceable to plantations and that human rights and labor rights are respected.

 AAK's value chain

 AAK’s position in the supply chain is mostly indirect.
 More than 80 percent of our sourcing volumes is from tier 1 refiners that we further process in one of our refineries across the world.
-Almost 17 percent of our global palm oil volumes are sourced directly from mills mainly in Mexico and Colombia where we do have our own refineries.
+Around 20 percent of our global palm oil volumes are sourced directly from mills mainly in Mexico and Colombia where we do have our own refineries.
 For details about AAK's value chain, please click here.

 Our milestones and roadmap to 2025

 Our milestones and roadmap to 2025 shows our progress in the journey towards sustainable palm, as well as our ambitions still ahead.